-Further, you can simply use a roller or brush to apply 1 coat of deck stain.
-No globs from the thin stain will pool on the wood and since its transparent, it won’t leave lap marks.
+Further, you can use a roller or brush to apply one coat of deck stain.
+No globs from the thin stain will pool on the wood, and since it’s transparent, it won’t leave lap marks.

-But before you paint, you’ll require to treat the deck using some wood preservative and also coat it using a suitable primer.
-You’ll require at least 2 coats of oil-based or latex paint but the thick paint will also leave laps and globs on the deck surface – thus will finally require a clean sealer (polyurethane).
+But before you paint, you’ll require to treat the deck using some wood preservatives and coat it using a suitable primer.
+You’ll require at least two coats of oil-based or latex paint, but the thick paint will also leave laps and globs on the deck surface – thus will finally require a clean sealer (polyurethane).

 6. Longevity – Is it better to stain or paint a deck?

-However, on stains vs paints in longevity question – paints are highly durable (may go up to 10 years or more) prior to needing a re-application.
-Latex paints (applied using latex paint sprayers) will offer protection against UV rays while oil-based paints safeguard against moisture damage.
+However, on stains vs. paints in longevity question – paints are highly durable (may go up to 10 years or more) before needing a re-application.
+Latex paints (applied using latex paint sprayers) will offer protection against UV rays, while oil-based paints safeguard against moisture damage.

-So, on painting vs. staining deck, both of these finishes have their unique applications considering your requirements.
+So, both of these finishes have their unique applications considering your requirements on painting vs. staining deck.